Hungary–Vietnam relations: Vietnamese people in Hungary

-In order to achieve valuable successes in Hungary, the role of the community's core organizations is indispensable.
+Currently, the Vietnamese community in Hungary has about 5,000 people.
+Vietnamese people in Hungary mostly live and work in the capital city of Budapest.
 The Association of Vietnamese in Hungary, established in April 2008, has agreed on the organization between grassroots associations, helping to make the activities of organizations in the community more unified and effective, attracting the participation of local people.
 Many Vietnamese people live in Hungary.
 Among the grassroots associations and unions, it is worth mentioning the "leading" role of the Vietnam Business Association in Hungary, established in 2002 and solid support in both finance and spirit for all activities of the community copper.
-During nearly 15 years of existence, the Association has had many practical activities to help its members in business, as well as, has organized many seminars to help business people navigate in new circumstances.